(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Benefits of Hiking with Your Dog

 Hiking with your dogs also offers some added protection on the trails.
-Wildlife often shies away from dogs and are more likely to leave you alone when you have your pet with you.
-He or she can also give early warning signs of impending (and unwanted) visitors on the trail.
+Wildlife often shies away from dogs and is more likely to leave you alone when your pet is with you.
+They can also give early warning signs of impending (and unwanted) visitors on the trail.

-And when you’re looking for new ways to bond with your pet, spending time relaxing at the summit and taking in the views after the climb up the mountain is just what you need.
+And when you’re looking for new ways to bond with your pet, spending time relaxing at the summit and taking in the views after climbing up the mountain is just what you need.